JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 <video src="/blog/tix/auto-jump.webm" loop muted playsinline controls style="max-width: 100%; max-height: 500px; display: block; margin: 0 auto;"></video>

-The LSP is the main reason I wanted to make Tix.
-The video above shows my favorite features

-- Types on hover
-- Docs on hover for nixos options
-- Autocomplete on `pkgs.` to instantly see what pkgs are in nixpkgs
-- Jump to def on pkgs in nixpkgs
-- Jump to def on nixos config values

-It's great that most of this somewhat falls out for free from all the type checking work.
-While the type checker does not care about docs or source locations, it's easy to take that information on top to get a great LSP experience for not too much work.
+Most of the LSP features fall out for free from the type checking work.
+The type checker doesn't care about docs or source locations, but it's easy to layer that information on top to get hover docs, jump-to-def into nixpkgs, and autocomplete with very little extra work.

 # The Vibe Coding Experience